Tutorial to develop a Spyder plugin#

 _ = get_translation("spyder_pomodoro_timer.spyder")

-When taking a look at the Spyder api module, we can find that in Spyder there are two types of predefined components for the status bar:
+Taking a look at the spyder.api.widgets.status module, there are two types of predefined widgets to go in the Spyder status bar:

-Since we want a widget that shows the pomodoro countdown and is periodically updated, we will use a BaseTimerStatus instance.
+Since we want a widget that shows the Pomodoro countdown and is updated periodically, we will use an instance of BaseTimerStatus.
+So, we can replace

 from spyder.api.widgets.mixins import SpyderWidgetMixin